pc-aide/Security/intro.md

 ## Args
 * -sn : disables port scanning, sending TCP SYN packet to port 443, TCP ACK packet to port 80 & ICMP ...
 * -traceroute
-* -dns-server or -n if you wish to skip
+* -dns-servers or -n if you wish to skip